-Long Tail Creative has been hired by Scranton Tomorrow to produce and operate a two-day cycling event in Scranton, PA.
+Long Tail Creative was hired by Scranton Tomorrow, a non-profit organization for business development, to produce and operate a two-day cycling event in Scranton, PA.
 We create all logistics plans, operational plans, bring our core crew and vendors into town, and execute the event.
-The event is a National Caliber criterium and a Hill Climb Tournament.
+The event is a national-caliber criterium and a hill climb tournament.

 Electric City Criterium

 The criterium is a 1.1 mile, 10-turn technical course designed by Kacey and Gabe Lloyd.
 It occupies a small footprint on the West side of downtown Scranton, utilizing the wide roads for two-way traffic.
 Riders compliment the course as being “flowy” with smooth transitions and excellent visibility through turns.